colmap/pycolmap/README.md

 ## Reconstruction pipeline

-We provide bindings for multiple steps of the standard reconstruction pipeline.
+PyCOLMAP provides bindings for multiple steps of the standard reconstruction pipeline.
 They are defined in `pipeline/` and include:

 - extracting and matching SIFT features
 - importing an image folder into a COLMAP database